-The Journal of Korean Studies Spring 2017 issue, Volume 22, No. 1 is now available on Project MUSE.
+The Journal of Korean Studies Fall Special issue 2017 issue, Volume 22, No. 2 is now available on Project MUSE.

 The “Korea, Media, Archive: Rethinking Optics” workshop was held to investigate how technology and politics transform the optical relationship between media and subjectivity.